ShazaAbdallah/musical_memory_game_IOT/README.md

 Below is the final and accurate connections diagram for the project, following our guidelines.

 ![Connections Diagram](/images/connections_diagram.png)

+## App Screens:
+Take a look at our flutter app for the musical memory game

 ## Project Poster:
 Take a look at our project poster for a visual summary of the Musical Memory Game.